ChaseElander/ENGL460-Project/Scenes.md

 ## 2 loud crash

-You climb out from under the table, walk over to where the hallway is and look around, hearing the clinking of more glass hitting the groupnd and being stepped on.
+You climb out from under the table, walk over to where the hallway is and look around, hearing the clinking of more glass hitting the ground and being stepped on.
 Your heart pounds and you are terrified.
-Where did everyoe else go?
+Where did everyone else go?
 You [[investigate->2 Find Source]]

 ## 2 Piano Lounge